TencentARC/SEED-Story/README.md

 ## Video Demo
 <a href="https://youtu.be/_t87U1tLiyQ"><img src="assets/thumbnail.png" width="300" height="300" alt="Thumbnail"></a>
-*An application demo for SEED-Story.
+*Here is a video demo for SEED-Story.
+Click it to redirect to YouTube!
 In this demo, we utilize an Image-to-Video model to animate our generated images and employ an AI voice to narrate the accompanying story text.*

 ## TODOs
 - [x] Release the StoryStream dataset.